Joel Krehbiel

 In Addition …

-How did you choose to study physics?
+How did you choose to study engineering?

 As a child I loved putting things together and taking them apart; I designed new toys from my blocks and Legos.
 I also enjoyed the logical mathematical language and excelled in math and science classes.
 When it came time to pick a major in college, I leaned towards math and physics because of good professors and the interesting problems we solved.
 I also like engineering, which allows me to apply my understanding of math and science to real-world problems.
 Since math and physics are both about solving problems, my undergraduate degree prepared me well to study engineering in graduate school.